Miele Triflex HX1 Review

 Miele Triflex handheld configuration

-My favorite of the three is the upright setup since it offers the best ergonomics cleaning floors.
+My favorite of the three is the upright setup since it offers the best ergonomics for cleaning floors.

 With the bulk of the weight close to the base, it’s easier to move around.

-The only reason you’d use the stick configuration (I think) is you’ll need to transition to a handheld.
+The only reason you’d use the stick configuration (I think) is that you’ll need to transition to a handheld.

 Different Triflex Options: HX1 vs. HX1 Pro vs. HX1 Cat & Dog